Axobot-org/Axobot/docs/fun.rst

 .. warning::
     * The bot needs "`Attach files <perms.html#attach-files>`__" permission to send these images.
     * We do not own the copyright of each of the images used in this command.
-If you want to design an image specially for ZBot, and are ready to give us all rights, thank you to contact us as soon as possible!
+If you want to design an image specially for Axobot, and are ready to give us all rights, thank you to contact us as soon as possible!

 React